2bndy5/git-bot-feedback/bindings/python/README.rst

 Supported git servers
 ---------------------

-Initially, this project is designed to work with GitHub.
-But the API is designed to easily add support for other git servers.
+This project is designed to easily add support for various git servers.
 The following is just a list of git servers that are planned (in order or priority).

 - GitHub
 - GitLab
 - Gitea

+  Gitea does not support

+  - posting thread comments for commits (push events)
+  - programmatically deleting a PR reviews' individual comments, rather we can only resolve them (currently).
+However, deleting an entire PR review is supported.
 - BitBucket

+Currently, only Github and Gitea are supported.

 LGPL license
 ------------